rwaldron/idiomatic.js/readme.md

 ## This is a living document and new ideas for improving the code around us are always welcome.
 Contribute: fork, clone, branch, commit, push, pull request.

-Contributors:

 * Rick Waldron [@rwaldron](http://twitter.com/rwaldron)
 * Mathias Bynens [@mathias](http://twitter.com/mathias)
 * Schalk Neethling [@ossreleasefeed](http://twitter.com/ossreleasefeed)
 * Kit Cambridge  [@kitcambridge](http://twitter.com/kitcambridge)

-### All code in any code-base should look like a single person typed it, no matter how many people contributed.
+## All code in any code-base should look like a single person typed it, no matter how many people contributed.

 ### The following list outlines the practices that I use in all code that I am the original author of; contributions to projects that I have created should follow these guidelines.